The PHD2 main window is designed for ease of use and clarity.

 parameters, but "the brain" is nothing to be feared - there are

-adjustments available here that can significantly improve your guiding
+adjustments available there that can improve your guiding

 results and make your life easier.
 Over a period of time, you